 Understanding China: Geography, Confucianism, and Chinese-Style Modernization

-Five thousand years ago, tribal alliances and city-states emerged in the Yellow River Basin and Yangtze River Basin in eastern Asia.
-These civilizations gradually merged into one, known as China, and continued to expand until they encountered natural obstacles in every direction.
-To China's northeast lay the cold and harsh Siberia, while the north was dominated by the desolate Mongolian Deserts.
-The west consisted of numerous mountain ranges with altitudes exceeding 5,000 meters, among them the highest peak of Himalayas rises to 8,848 meters above sea level.
-The southwest featured the rugged terrain of the Yunnan-Guizhou Plateau and dense tropical jungles, and to the southeast and east lay the vast Pacific Ocean.
-These formidable natural barriers, insurmountable in ancient times, effectively isolated China from the outside world.
-Protected by these natural obstacles, the Yellow River and Yangtze River basins enjoyed a temperate climate and abundant rainfall brought by the Pacific monsoon, making these regions ideal for agriculture.
-This unique geographical environment played a key role in shaping the distinct characteristics of the Chinese nation.
+Five thousand years ago, tribal alliances and city-states emerged in the Yellow River and Yangtze River basins of East Asia.
+Over time, these civilizations coalesced into a single entity—China—which expanded steadily until it met formidable natural barriers on all sides.
+To the northeast lay the icy expanse of Siberia; to the north, the vast, desolate Mongolian deserts.
+The west was dominated by towering mountain ranges, with peaks exceeding 5,000 meters, including the Himalayas, home to Mount Everest at 8,848 meters.
+The southwest featured the rugged Yunnan-Guizhou Plateau and dense tropical jungles, while the southeast and east faced the immense Pacific Ocean.
+In ancient times, these geographic obstacles were virtually impassable, effectively isolating China from the outside world.
+Shielded by these natural defenses, the Yellow and Yangtze River basins enjoyed a temperate climate and abundant rainfall brought by the Pacific monsoon, making them ideal for agriculture.
+This unique geographical setting played a decisive role in shaping the character and development of Chinese civilization.

-The Chinese civilization was able to develop its unique and remarkable culture largely due to geographical barriers that prevented outside influence.
-These same barriers also provided protection against foreign aggression, allowing China to remain the only civilization to survive uninterrupted for five thousand years.
-Confined by these natural obstacles, the ancient Chinese believed that the land they inhabited constituted the main body of the world, which they called tianxia—literally, "under heaven."
-The Yellow River and Yangtze River basins were located at the center of their world; thus, China was named Zhongguo, or literally, "central country."
-Richly endowed by nature, China was far more developed than the surrounding uncivilized fringe lands.
-Chinese peasants, who settled in kinship-based villages, became deeply attached to their fertile farmland and showed little interest in exploring the arid, barren regions beyond their borders.
-This fostered their restrained temperament.
-Instead of expanding outward militarily, they built the Great Wall to protect themselves from northern nomads.
-This 21,000-kilometer wall, located along the 400 mm isoprecipitation line and spanning from east to west, served as a dividing line between agrarian and nomadic lifestyles.
-Nomads who entered the Great Wall were eventually assimilated into Chinese farming culture, becoming Chinese themselves.
-Thus, Chinese civilization is a product of its geography, attesting to the advantage of a sedentary, productive way of life over a nomadic, predatory one.
-The Chinese take great pride in their land, culture, and lifestyle, as China was the most developed, civilized, and prosperous country in the world until the Industrial Revolution.
+The Chinese civilization was able to develop its unique and remarkable culture largely due to geographical barriers that limited outside influence and prevented foreign aggression.
+This allowed China to remain the only ancient civilization to develop without interruption for over five millennia.
+Enclosed by these barriers, the Chinese believed their land constituted the main body of the world, which they called tianxia—literally, “all under heaven.”
+The Yellow River and Yangtze River basins lay at its center, thus, China was named Zhongguo, meaning “central country.”
+Blessed with fertile lands and abundant resources, China was far more advanced than the surrounding frontier regions.
+Chinese peasants, living in kinship-based villages, grew deeply attached to their land and were uninterested in the barren territories beyond, fostering a reserved and inward-looking temperament.
+Rather than expanding militarily, the Chinese built the Great Wall to protect themselves from northern nomads.
+This 21,000-kilometer Wall, located along the 400 mm isoprecipitation line and spanning from east to west, symbolized the divide between sedentary agricultural societies and nomadic cultures.
+Nomadic tribes who crossed the Wall and settled in China were eventually assimilated into Chinese farming culture, becoming Chinese themselves.
+Thus, Chinese civilization, shaped by its geography, epitomized the triumph of a settled, productive way of life over a nomadic, predatory one.
+The Chinese have long taken pride in their land, culture, and lifestyle, as China has been the world’s most advanced civilization until the onset of the Industrial Revolution.

-Consistent with this monistic worldview is the Confucian perspective on society, which is also holistic.
-The 大同 (datong) society—the Confucian ideal of a harmonious society as described in Confucian classics—envisions a world where people collectively care for its well-being.
-In such a society, the wise and virtuous are chosen to govern, honest people live in harmony, the weak and sick are cared for, and there is no evil or crime.
-Unlike in the West, where individuals are regarded as independent entities accountable primarily to their own interests, and where the strong dominating the weak is the norm, causing people to be egocentric and belligerent, Confucianism advocates for a society that is like a large family, wherein members cooperate, seek common ground, prioritize communal interests over personal ones, and work together as a team.
+Aligned with this holistic worldview, Confucianism also promotes a vision of society as an integrated whole.
+The Datong (大同) society, an ideal described in Confucian classics, imagines a harmonious world where the wise govern, the honest live peacefully, the vulnerable are protected, and crime is nonexistent.
+Contrast sharply with Western individualism, which emphasizes personal interests and often pits the strong against the weak, causing people to be egocentric and belligerent, Confucianism envisions society as an extended family, where members cooperate, seek common ground, prioritize communal interests over personal ones, and work together as a team.
 In Confucianism, individuals are not viewed as isolated and autonomous but as integral members of society, born into specific relationships with defined roles and responsibilities.
-They adhere to etiquettes designed to maintain social harmony, much like tango dancers observing milonga codes in the milongas.
-These etiquettes or proprieties were practiced even before Confucius’s time, by the people of the Western Zhou Dynasty (11th century BC–771 BC).
-Confucius (551 BC–479 BC) and his disciples were ardent advocates and scholars of these ancient rites.
-In essence, Confucianism is deeply rooted in an earlier Chinese tradition.
+They adhere to etiquettes designed to maintain social harmony—akin to tango dancers observing milonga codes in the milongas.
+These etiquettes or proprieties were practiced even before Confucius’s time, by the people of the Western Zhou Dynasty (11th–8th century BC).
+Confucius (551 BC–479 BC) and his disciples were scholars and ardent advocates of these ancient rites.
+In essence, Confucianism is rooted in a tradition that remains central to Chinese culture.

-Confucianism emphasizes the importance of harmonious relationships among individuals and society as a whole.
-It holds that a stable society must rest on a solid foundation, and that foundation is the people.
-A Confucian ruler is likened to the head of a large family, with authority derived from the people and a responsibility to ensure their well-being.
-As Confucius said, "The ruler is the boat, and the people are the water.
-Water can carry the boat, and water can overturn the boat."
+This tradition emphasizes the importance of harmonious relationships among people and society as a whole.
+Confucianism holds that societal stability depends on a solid foundation: the people.
+A ruler, like the head of a family, derives authority from the people and is responsible for their welfare.
+As Confucius said, “The ruler is the boat; the people are the water.
+Water can carry the boat, or overturn it.”
 Mencius (372 BC–289 BC), another prominent Confucian sage, similarly underscored the central role of the people, asserting that they are the most important, followed by the state, with the monarch being the least.
 Confucianism teaches that a ruler’s legitimacy stems from the support or mandate of the people, and an unrighteous ruler will lose that mandate.
 In essence, Confucianism represents a people-centered collectivist humanism, in contrast to the individualistic humanism of the West.
-This collectivist philosophy has profoundly influenced Chinese politics, shaping ideals such as Sun Yat-sen's Three Principles of the People, the Chinese Communist Party's mission of serving the people, and, more recently, Xi Jinping’s initiative to build a community with a shared future for all mankind.
+This collectivist humanism has shaped Chinese governance ideals—from Sun Yat-sen’s Three Principles of the People, to the Communist Party’s motto of serving the people, to Xi Jinping’s call for a community with a shared future for mankind.
 (See Democracy vs. Plutocracy.)

-Rooted in this collectivist humanism, Confucianism advocates for the concept of benevolent governance.
+Rooted in this collectivist humanism, Confucianism advocates for benevolent governance.
 Confucius believed that benevolence is the essence of human nature, distinguishing humans from animals.
-Unlike Machiavelli, who separated morality from politics, Confucius asserted that personal morality and the governance of a country are closely related.
-A ruler must be saintly at heart—a moral leader and role model—and only through self-cultivation can he manage his family, govern his country, and bring peace to the world.
-Confucius placed great emphasis on the role of proprieties but maintained that these external expressions must be grounded in benevolence to be authentic; otherwise, they become mere façades of insincerity.
-His followers, however, divided into two camps: one school emphasized benevolence and was later recognized as the orthodoxy of Confucianism, while the other prioritized proprieties and eventually evolved into Legalism.
-The unification of China by the Qin state in 221 BC was achieved through the use of military power and the application of severe penal laws under the influence of the Legalist school of thought.
+Unlike Machiavelli, who separated morality from politics, Confucius saw morality as central to governance.
+A ruler must be a saint at heart, a moral leader, and a role model.
+Only through self-cultivation can he manage his family, govern his country, and bring peace to the world.
+Confucius stressed that proprieties (rule observances) must be grounded in benevolence, or they become hollow gestures.
+His followers, however, divided into two camps.
+The school that emphasized benevolence was later recognized as the orthodoxy of Confucianism.
+The school that prioritized proprieties evolved into Legalism.
+The unification of China by the Qin state in 221 BC was achieved through the use of military power and severe penal laws under the influence of the Legalist school of thought.
 Due to its brutality, the Qin Dynasty survived with only two rulers before it was overthrown by widespread rebellions.
-Learned from this lesson, in 134 BC, Emperor Wu of the Western Han Dynasty accepted the advice of a Confucian scholar, Dong Zhongshu (179 BC–104 BC), to replace other schools of thought with Confucianism as the exclusive doctrine and to implement benevolent rule.
+Learned from this lesson, in 134 BC, Emperor Wu of the Western Han Dynasty accepted the advice of a Confucian scholar, Dong Zhongshu (179 BC–104 BC), to replace other schools of thought with Confucianism and to implement benevolent rule.
 Since then, Confucianism has become the official ideology of China.
-Unlike Christianity and Machiavellianism, which assert that human nature is inherently evil, Confucianism holds that human nature is inherently good.
-Therefore, it opposes the Legalist reliance on strict laws and harsh punishments as primary tools of governance, instead advocating for rule through virtue and education.
+Unlike Christianity and Machiavellianism, which assert that human nature is inherently evil, Confucianism holds that human nature is inherently good, therefore opposes the Legalist reliance on strict laws and harsh punishments as primary tools of governance, instead advocates for rule through virtue and education.
 This approach gave rise to the Chinese tradition of prioritizing morality and learning.

-In 587 AD, Emperor Wen of the Sui Dynasty established the imperial examination system, which integrated education and official selection into a single system.
-The imperial examination system played a pivotal role in shaping China's advanced and effective political bureaucracy.
+In 587 AD, Emperor Wen of the Sui Dynasty established the imperial examination system, linking education with civil service.
+This meritocratic system played a pivotal role in shaping China's effective political bureaucracy.
 It further promoted Confucian learning, opened the way for talented individuals from all walks of life to enter politics, and gave rise to the scholar-official class.
-China's modern civil servant selection system is an evolution of this imperial examination system.
+China's modern civil servant selection system is a continuation of this legacy.
 Many researchers argue that, compared to Western electoral democracy, China’s meritocratic system is better equipped to produce leaders with moral integrity, practical knowledge, and strong abilities, as evidenced by China's illustrious history and recent economic achievements.
 However, in the past, the imperial examination system failed to prevent the recurrence of dynastic cycles.
-Today, China seeks to address this shortcoming through political reforms, such as collective decision-making, age and term limits for officials, clean government initiatives, self-correction mechanisms, disciplinary inspection, anti-corruption campaigns, public supervision of the government, reporting and petitioning systems, and impeachment procedures.
+Today, China seeks to address this through political reforms, such as collective decision-making, age and term limits for officials, clean government initiatives, self-correction mechanisms, disciplinary inspection, anti-corruption campaigns, public supervision of the government, reporting and petitioning systems, and impeachment procedures.
 These efforts aim to improve governance, ensure accountability, and prevent the emergence of autocracy.

-Based on this people-centered collectivist humanism, Confucianism advocates for the equitable distribution of wealth and denounces practices of prioritizing economic interests over morality, using unethical means to accumulate wealth, competing for monetary gain, and widening the gap between rich and poor.
-Confucians argued that the ruler should disperse the nation's wealth among the people and not compete with the people for wealth.
-As Confucius said, “Rulers should not worry about not having enough but about inequality.”
-This moral perspective encouraged Chinese rulers throughout history to adopt more egalitarian policies and implement benevolent governance.
+Based on this people-centered collectivist humanism, Confucianism calls for the equitable distribution of wealth and condemns prioritizing economic interests over morality, using unethical means to accumulate wealth, competing for monetary gain, and widening the gap between rich and poor.
+Confucians argued that the ruler should disperse the nation's wealth among the people rather than competing with the people for profit.
+As Confucius said, “Rulers should not worry about not having enough, but about inequality.”
+This ethos inspired Chinese rulers throughout ages to adopt egalitarian policies and implement benevolent governance.
 However, the emphasis on morality over economic gain historically led to the devaluation of merchants in traditional Chinese society, where they ranked below scholars, farmers, and craftsmen.
-The early practices of the Chinese Communist Party (CCP) after the founding of the People's Republic of China in 1949 reflected this Confucian tendency, prioritizing morality and scholarship over business.
-During the reform and opening-up era initiated by Deng Xiaoping, however, the government shifted its stance to encourage business and entrepreneurship, coining the slogan “letting some people get rich first.”
-Subsequently, the Chinese government introduced policies aimed at poverty alleviation and anti-monopoly efforts, upholding the Confucian tradition of egalitarianism while recognizing the importance of economic development as a means to achieve common prosperity.
-The Confucian emphasis on production over commerce has also contributed to China’s physiocratic tradition, prioritizing agriculture and manufacturing instead of taking the path of profit-driven capitalism, mercantilism and financialism that may initially stimulate the growth of the economy but will umtimately lead to its hollowing out, corruption and failure (see Mammonism).
+The CCP's early post-1949 policies reflected this Confucian tendency, prioritizing morality and scholarship over economic development.
+During the reform and opening-up era initiated by Deng Xiaoping, however, the government shifted policy to encourage business and entrepreneurship under the slogan “letting some people get rich first.”
+Subsequently, the Chinese government targeted poverty alleviation programs and anti-monopoly efforts, upholding Confucian egalitarianism while recognizing the importance of economic development as a means to achieve common prosperity.
+The Confucian emphasis on production over commerce has also contributed to China’s physiocratic tradition, favoring agriculture and manufacturing over speculative capitalism, which often leads to economic hollowing, corruption, inequality, and systemic collapse (see Mammonism).

-Another Confucian concept that has a profound influence is the doctrine of the mean, which emphasizes the virtues of moderation and harmony.
-Confucius believed that harmony is the fundamental law of nature, and the Golden Mean is the path to achieving it.
-He argued that extremism causes things to reverse into their opposites, that excess is as harmful as deficiency, and that humility, politeness, impartiality, and avoiding extremes are the qualities of a true gentleman.
-Deviation from the doctrine of the mean, as history has repeatedly shown, can lead to disastrous consequences for a country (see Meeting in the Middle).
-It is worth noting that this Confucian proposition is incompatible with Western liberalism and individualism.
+Another Confucian concept that has a profound influence is the Doctrine of the Mean, which champions moderation and harmony.
+Confucius saw harmony as the fundamental law of nature and excess as the cause of reversal and disorder.
+Humility, politeness, impartiality, and avoiding extremes were the qualities of a true gentleman.
+Deviation from this principle could lead to disastrous consequences (see Meeting in the Middle).
+This Confucian proposition is incompatible with Western liberalism and individualism.
 Chinese people lack the arrogant, bigoted, extreme, domineering and aggressive spirit of many Westerners, Confucianism is the main reason.
 This emphasis on moderation, balance and harmony has discouraged the Chinese from engaging in Western-style partisan politics, which tend to create division, conflict, hostility and polarity.
 While Western culture prioritizes partisanship and competition, Chinese culture values unity and cooperation.
 The Chinese tend to approach issues in a holistic, comprehensive, and balanced manner.
 Today's Chinese leadership is acutely aware that both morality and personal freedom are important and an excessive focus on either one can be harmful.
 Overemphasis on morality can suppress initiative and creativity, while overemphasis on individual liberty can exacerbate conflict and inequality.
 Striking a balance, however, is no easy task.
 Historically, Confucian morality was transformed by Neo-Confucianists into a rigid ideology that restricted personal freedom.
 Western liberalism and individualism represent the opposite extreme.
 The Chinese now strive to find a balance that aims at a society respecting both individual freedom and social morality (see Pluralism vs. Monism).

 The peaceful life of the Chinese has finally come to an end.
 In 1840, Western powers used opium, warships and cannons to finally bombard China's door open, forcing the Qing Dynesty (1644-1911), the last Chinese dynesty, to sign a series of unequal treaties for ceding territories and indemnities.
 Confronted with this humiliating defeat and the stark disparity between an agricultural China and the already industrialized West, the Chinese began seeking ways to save their country.
 Over the eight decades following the Opium War, they attempted various measures: the Westernization Movement (1861–1895), which aimed to develop China's industry and modernize its armies and navies; the Reform Movement of 1898, which sought to overhaul China's imperial system; and the Revolution of 1911, which overthrew the monarchy.
 Despite these efforts, none succeeded in saving China.
 The plundering by Western powers, combined with the chaotic power struggles among domestic warlords after the monarchy's collapse, drained China's resources.
 Once the richest country in the world, China was reduced to one of the poorest.